-5th Subsequent Offense will subject the student to extended Alternative School placement OR suspension, at the discretion of the administration.
+4th & Subsequent Offense: will subject the student to extended Alternative School placement OR suspension, at the discretion of the administration.

-Refusal to turn over a cell phone, hand-held video game unit, or other electronic device when asked by any school personnel, or agent of the school, will result in additional consequences according to the discipline policy.
+Refusal to turn over a cell phone, hand-held video game unit, or other electronic device when asked by any school personnel, or agent of the school, will result in 3 Day Suspension and student placed on a probation plan.